sinothk/SideBar/README.md

-# 引入：
+# 引入
  ## Step 1.
 Add the JitPack repository to your build file

     allprojects {
       repositories {